"Building Opportunity that Yields Success"

-The Barbershop BOYS initiative is a supplemental service, funded by the Allegheny County Department of Human Services, to provide foster youth, ages 11 years and under, with haircare, personal care products, exciting social exposure, and educational workshops and services that support the following components of Self-Care:
+The Barbershop BOYS initiative is a supplemental service, funded by the Allegheny County Department of Human Services, to provide foster youth, ages 11 and under, that emphasizes haircare, personal care products, exciting social exposure, and educational workshops and services that support the following components of Self-Care:

 The Barbershop BOYS initiative takes a holistic approach to Self-Care and incorporates the following program components: